 Stopping Automatic Changes from Being Tracked

-Written by Allen Wyatt (last updated April 23, 2020)
+Written by Allen Wyatt (last updated May 4, 2024)

-This tip applies to Word 2007, 2010, and 2013
+This tip applies to Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021

 As you may already know, Word allows you to insert fields in your documents.
 These fields can be used for quite a few handy things, such as the current date, the active page number, the user's initials, or a host of other tidbits of information.
 What makes these fields handy is that they are automatically updated by Word.
 Some fields are automatically updated when you open a document, others are updated just before you print, and you can manually update fields at any time you desire.

 All this updating can cause a problem if you have Word's Track Changes feature turned on.
 If the feature is turned on and a field is updated, the field results show as a "change" in the document.
-This problem is most often exhibited with date fields, but can also be a problem with other fields.
+This problem is most often exhibited with date fields but can also be a problem with other fields.
 For instance, page numbers, if implemented through fields, will show as "changes" if they are updated.

 The only way to stop Word from updating fields is to lock them.
 You can do this by selecting the entire document (Ctrl+A) and then pressing Ctrl+F11.
 The fields will then remain locked until you specifically unlock them by selecting the entire document and pressing Ctrl+Shift+F11.
 In other words, you could lock the fields, turn on Track Changes, make any changes you want, turn off Track Changes, resolve the changes, and then unlock the fields.